High Octane Winter Fuel – Sugar-free Recipes to Curb Your Carb Cravings

 Shiitake Mushroom

-The shiitake mushroom has been used medicinally by the Chinese for more than 6,000 years and is a symbol of longevity because of its health-promoting properties.
-Mushrooms contain beta-glucan (b-glucan), a form of soluble fiber that has been shown to improve insulin control in the blood, and increase the appetite satiety hormone, cholecystokinin (CCK) – keeping you feeling fuller for longer.
+The shiitake mushroom has been used medicinally by Traditional Chinese Medicine for more than 6,000 years and is a symbol of longevity because of its health-promoting properties.
+Mushrooms contain beta-glucan (b-glucan), a form of soluble fibre that has been shown to improve insulin control in the blood, and increase the appetite satiety hormone, cholecystokinin (CCK) – keeping you feeling fuller for longer.

 Julie Daniluk’s bestselling book, Meals that Heal Inflammation, advises on allergy-free eating that tastes great and assists the body in the healing process.
 Her second book, Slimming Meals That Heal, explores how inflammation causes weight gain and how you can use superfoods to lose weight without dieting.
 As nutritionist and co-host of reality cooking show Healthy Gourmet (Oprah Winfrey Network), she negotiates the ongoing battle between taste and nutrition.
 Check out her amazing recipes and nutrition tips at www.juliedaniluk.com.
 Connect with Julie on Facebook at Julie Daniluk Nutrition and on Instagram and Twitter @juliedaniluk